elegantchaos/ECInjection/ReadMe.markdown

 In the sample, the helper is launched on demand, and only does the injection in response to a command from something else.
 In a real-world scenario, I guess it would make more sense for it to watch for the target app to launch and do the injection then, assuming that you want the code to be injected whenever the target is running.

-It would also make more sense if the various parameters were embedded into the helper to lock it down tigher and avoid it being subverted.
+It would also make more sense if the various parameters were embedded into the helper to lock it down tighter and avoid it being subverted.

 In it's current form, you can view the sample as the basis for an "injection server".
 This in turn could form the basis of some sort of application-enhancer style system allowing multiple client applications to inject code into multiple targets.
 I leave that as an exercise for the reader.